🏡 Texas Reverse Mortgage for Seniors 62+

 Heirs Have Multiple Options

-Heirs typically have 6–12 months to sell the home and keep the equity, refinance the balance into a new mortgage to keep the home, or purchase the home for 95% of appraised value (or the loan balance, whichever is less).
+Heirs typically have 6–12 months to sell the home and keep the equity, refinance the balance into a new mortgage to keep the home, or purchase it for 95% of appraised value (or the loan balance, whichever is less).

 Heirs Are Never Personally Liable